Great Kiskadee

 Overview

-About 23cm in length, the Great Kiskadee is a well-known and highly visible part of the Pantanal environment.
-It's various local names are onomatopoeic plays on its bird calls - with its most common local name being "Bem-te-vi" (good to see you) echoing the way that it's calls seem to greet visitors and Pantanal residents.
+This species is a well-known and highly visible part of the Pantanal environment.
+It's local name,"bem-te-vi" - and the English-language name, "Kiskadee" both echo the way that its calls seem to boldly greet visitors and Pantanal residents.

 Behaviour and Habitat